US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-Over the next two days, you'll explore the vast floodplains, riverine woodland and mopane veld bordering the Khwai River - the eastern most extremity of the Okavango Delta's Manuchira Channel.
-This region of Botswana's safari areas supports a great variety of animals and birds from elephant to mongoose, lion to wildcat and bee-eater to goliath heron.
-You may also have the opportunity to watch hippo in action, if they are 'at home' in one of the many pools they utilise along the Khwai River.
+Over the next two days, you'll explore the vast floodplains, riverine woodland and mopane veld bordering the Khwai River - the eastern most extremity of the Delta's Manuchira Channel.
+The region supports a great variety of animals and birds from elephant to mongoose, lion to wildcat and bee-eater to goliath heron.
+You are also likely to have the opportunity for a mokoro (traditional dug-out canoe) excursion through lily-filled waterways.
+This tranquil mode of travel is the perfect opportunity to view Botswana's colourful water birds and spot smaller creatures such as the fascinating painted reed frogs.
 After each day's tasty lunch and relaxing siesta, a late-afternoon game drive gives you a final chance to search out big game before nightfall, including a break to watch the sunset and take in the sounds of the African bush.
 Finally, each day ends with dinner at your comfortable mobile safari camp, and the background chorus of owls which is characteristic of this area at night.

 Includes breakfast, lunch and dinner.

 Enjoy a leisurely breakfast before you depart for Savuti in the Chobe National Park.
-After your initial early morning game drive to see what's out and about whilst it's still cool, the day's transfer drive is a long but interesting one, taking about five hours.
-You pass through the ever-changing scenery of the famous Mababe Depression to arrive at your new camp.
+After your initial early morning game drive to see what's out and about whilst it's still cool, the day's transfer drive is a long but interesting one and takes about five hours.
+You'll pass through the ever-changing scenery of the famous Mababe Depression to arrive at your new camp.
+Mababe is the old bed of the Paleo-Lake Makgadikgadi that dried up some ten thousand years ago.
+The dense clay floor of the depression creates high protein feed for animals, especially after the rains.
+Unfortunately, this 'cotton soil' also makes it impassable when wet, and during this time other routes may be used.

 Includes breakfast, lunch and dinner.